anmeisel/permacomputing-club/README.md

 **Please push mindfully.**
 Our Vercel project is connected to this repository, so every time you make a push to the `main` branch, the website will redeploy.
 Please contact @anmeisel if you would like to be added to the Vercel project.

+## Future Improvements

+This roadmap is a living document meant to evolve with our collective knowledge and priorities.
+If you have ideas that match [permacomputing principles](https://permacomputing.net/Principles/) or technical improvements to suggest, please:

+-   Share your thoughts during club meetings
+-   Submit proposals via pull requests
+-   Add notes to the following points in this README
+-   Experiment with implementations and share your findings

+### Infrastructure & Hosting

+-   Migrate to self-hosted local server infrastructure to reduce dependency on cloud services
+-   Implement low-power computing strategies.
+For example, Vercel triggers a deploy per repo push, which is not ecological
+-   Explore offline-first functionality using Service Workers

+### Content Management

+-   Enhance `.github/scripts/poll-arena.js` to detect changes in block content, not just block count
+-   Transition from Are.na to decentralized content networks:
+-   Integrate with ActivityPub/Fediverse (Mastodon API) for federated content sharing
+-   Explore distributed content storage
+-   Consider implementing a simple git-based CMS for version control and offline editing
+-   Investigate peer-to-peer content sharing

+### Media Handling

+-   Create a script that automatically dithers all images to reduce file size and energy consumption
+-   Implement responsive image loading with multiple resolutions based on device capabilities
+-   Add WebP/AVIF conversion with fallbacks for broader compatibility

+### Performance & Accessibility

+-   Double check `utils/size.ts` to ensure accurate page size measurement
+-   Implement comprehensive accessibility testing:
+-   Manual keyboard navigation testing
+-   Screen reader compatibility verification
+-   Color contrast analysis (WCAG 2.1 Level AA Standards)
+-   Add a "low-bandwidth mode" toggle that loads text-only version

+### Documentation & Community

+-   Document the carbon footprint of the website
+-   Create community contribution guidelines
+-   Develop a template version others can easily fork and customise